remix-pwa/remix-pwa/ROADMAP.md

 ### In the Works

 - **Auto-detect language**: Allow `remix-pwa` to automatically detect user's language and act on that without the question prompt
+- **Create a custom download utility**: Create a custom handler for downloading the PWA onto the user's device

 ### Draft

 - **Possible enhancement to customization proposal**: Improve the above point (In the works no. 4) by allowing a user to choose what PWA features he/she wants during CLI installation instead of downloading all PWA features.
-- **Make manifest file fully-customizable by Remix**
 - **Background Sync**: Create a background sync API utility
-- **Create a custom download utility**: Allow users to download files generated client-side on the App.

 ### Proposals